 In children, additional symptoms may be present, such as:

-If you or your child experience persistent ear pain or any of these symptoms, it is important to seek medical attention for proper diagnosis and treatment.
+If you or your child experiences persistent ear pain or any of these symptoms, it is important to seek medical attention for proper diagnosis and treatment.
 Left untreated, ear infections can lead to more serious complications.

 Ear pain in a child or infant is often caused by an infection.
 Other possible causes include: